 On March 31 of that year, Frechette and Dillinger were hiding out at the Lincoln Court Apartments in St. Paul when the two, along with known criminal Homer Van Meter, were involved in a dramatic shootout with two FBI agents and a local police detective.
 During the exchange of gunfire, Dillinger was wounded in the leg and escaped to the clinic of Dr. Clayton E. May in Minneapolis.

-Frechette, along with Dr. May and his nurse Augusta Salt, was tried in Room 317 of the Landmark Center.
+Frechette, along with Dr. May and his nurse Augusta Salt, was tried in Landmark Center’s Ramsey County Room (317).
 Frechette and May were convicted of harboring Dillinger and sentenced to two years in prison.
 Salt was acquitted.

 Edward Bremer Kidnapping